How to Make Marshmallow Fluff Without Corn Syrup

 Egg white, from a pastured chicken (1)

-Vanilla extract, homemade or organic (1 tsp) — how to make homemade vanilla extract
+Vanilla extract, organic or homemade (1 tsp) — how to make homemade vanilla extract

 Directions:

-1. In a large bowl, combine egg whites, honey or maple syrup and sea salt.
+1. In a large bowl, combine egg whites, honey and sea salt.

 2. Mix with mixer or with KitchenAid (whisk attachment) on high speed until it is thick and has the consistency of Marshmallow Fluff (about 7-10 minutes)